 NON-PUBLIC SELECTBOARD SESSION:

-Mrs. Pschirrer moved that the Minutes of the Non-Public Selectboard Session of July 3, 2019, be sealed.
-Seconded by Mr. Dalessio.
-With Mrs. Pschirrer and Mr. Dalessio in favor, the motion was approved.
+Mrs. Pschirrer moved that the Minutes of the Non-Public Selectboard Session of October 3, 2019, be sealed.
+Seconded by Ms. Mayberry.
+With Mrs. Pschirrer, Ms. Mayberry and Mr. Dalessio in favor, the motion was approved.

 RECESS SELECTBOARD MEETING:

-Mrs. Pschirrer moved to recess this Selectboard meeting.
+Ms. Mayberry moved to recess this Selectboard meeting.
 The Selectboard will enter into a meeting as the Hooper Trustees.
-Seconded by Mr. Dalessio.
-With Mrs. Pschirrer and Mr. Dalessio in favor, the motion was approved.
+Seconded by Mrs. Pschirrer.
+With Ms. Mayberry, Mrs. Pschirrer and Mr. Dalessio in favor, the motion was approved.

-Mrs. Pschirrer moved to adjourn this Selectboard meeting.
-Seconded by Mr. Dalessio.
-With Mrs. Pschirrer and Mr. Dalessio in favor, the meeting was adjourned at 9:02 AM.
+Ms. Mayberry moved to adjourn this Selectboard meeting.
+Seconded by Mrs. Pschirrer.
+With Ms. Mayberry, Mrs. Pschirrer and Mr. Dalessio in favor, the meeting was adjourned at 8:30 PM.

 Regina Borden, Recording Secretary

 Minutes of previous meetings have been sketchy – more dialogue than decisions.
 These give a pretty good synopsis of where the Committee is at and the votes that will be taken next Wednesday at the high school Library. – Lil

 Unapproved Minutes to be approved at the next meeting on October 14th